 For a time, the inn was known as Bartle’s Tavern, but it could not escape the name of “Six Mile.”
 It was a large two-story building with nine large rooms, a wine cellar, secret closets for arms and ammunition, and a barroom.
 These rooms were finished in highly polished black walnut, including the doors, window casings, floors, stairways, closets, bar, cupboard, and fireplace mantels.

-Just east of the tavern was a rock well which for 60 years quenched the thirst of the travelers.
-A sign hung from the top of the frame above the well declared “Water for man and beast.”
+Just east of the tavern was a rock well which, for 60 years, quenched the thirst of the travelers.
+A sign hung from the top of the frame above the well declared, “Water for man and beast.”

 Joseph and Theodore Bartles, who were Free State advocates, were frequently caught up in the cross-border violence between Kansas and Missouri before and during the Civil War.
 Throughout the war, bands of Redlegs, Bushwhackers, and outlaws would often use “Public Houses” as rendezvous points in Kansas and Missouri.

 At that time, this area of eastern Wyandotte County was quite rough, with deep ravines and steep hills, and heavily forested.
-With most of the land being owned by the Wyandot and Delaware tribes, it was ideal cover for Bushwhackers, guerrillas, and deserters.
+With most of the land owned by the Wyandot and Delaware tribes, it was an ideal cover for Bushwhackers, guerrillas, and deserters.